Sometimes just one word hints at a story.

 Cynthia died in 1865, and the last four of Old Sam’s seventeen children were born to Mary Agnes Hunter, who married Old Sam in 1866.
 Mary Agnes was thirty-three years the junior of Old Sam.

-Old Sam died in 1874 at age sixty-three, plumb tuckered out, I reckon.
+Old Sam died in 1874 at age sixty-three, plumb tuckered out by fatherhood, I reckon.
 Mary Agnes was just thirty-one.
 Old Sam had appointed Mary Agnes and her stepson Thomas Jefferson Myers as co-administrators of his estate.

 And that’s when the trouble began.